yanivnizan/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 	// contacts         = an Array of contacts represented by UserProfile
 	// payload          = an identification string that you can give when you initiate the
 	//                    get contacts operation and want to receive back upon its completion
+	// hasMore          = if there are more items in pagination

 	// ... your game specific implementation here ...
 }